 Please check the AFI scholarship application for due date.
 Applicants will generally be notified of financial aid the month following acceptance into the Conservatory, if not included in their offer of admission.

 Over the years, approximately half of our student body has been international, coming to AFI from countries all over the world.
-Our international admission requirements only differ in requiring proof of English language proficiency — a TOEFL or IELTS score is required.
+Our international admission requirements only differ in requiring proof of English language proficiency — a TOEFL, IELTS, or Duolingo score is required.
 Please refer to the admissions requirements for international applicants.
 Also, if transcripts are submitted, applicants must include an original (no copies) plus an official English translation (if applicable).
 Please refer to the transcripts section of the admissions requirements.

 Yes, during the admissions process, the Admissions Office will accept unofficial transcripts.
-You will be asked to upload the unofficial transcripts in your application under the Upload Documents section.
-All transcripts should be merged into one PDF to upload.
+You will be asked to upload the unofficial transcripts in your GradCAS application in the academic history section.
 Unofficial transcripts should also include a grading legend, if applicable.
 For international applicants: all credentials and transcripts must include an official English translation (if applicable).
 Should you be offered acceptance, and decide to enroll at the AFI Conservatory, you will be required to provide official transcripts.
 Transcripts are considered official only if they are sent directly from your school to the AFI Conservatory, either digitally via an online transcript system or by mail in a sealed envelope.

 Yes, we encourage you to do so.
 It is strongly recommended that you reapply only if you have new work to submit and if your experience or submission materials have enhanced your qualifications.